What we Do

 Our Projects usually offer the following programmes:

-Research Unit
+Research

-To date, FARR has completed 19 FASD Prevalence Studies across South Africa and has published more than 65 scientific articles in respected journals such as: Alcoholism Clinical and Experimental
+To date, FARR has conducted 19 FASD Prevalence Studies in 5 of the 9 provinces of South Africa (Free State, Gauteng, Northern Cape, Western Cape and Eastern Cape) and has published more than 65 scientific articles in respected journals such as: Alcoholism Clinical and Experimental Research (ACER), the WHO bulletin, the American Journal of Public Health, and the South African Medical Journal.

 All of FARR’s publications are listed in the document linked below.